Important: Affected by the Lufthansa strike? Claim up to €600 compensation with Skycop.

 - You were denied boarding due to overbooking.

-These situations must fall within the airline’s control and not be caused by extraordinary circumstances.
+These situations must fall within the airline’s control and must not be caused by extraordinary circumstances.

 For example, airline staffing issues or maintenance problems warrant compensation.
-Extreme weather or other uncontrollable events, however, do not.
+However, extreme weather or other uncontrollable events do not.

 If You Are Seeking Compensation of Up to CAD 2,400, Find Out If You Can Receive It